Skip to content

 Role

 Dr Shang Jiang is a Senior Lecturer in Economics at Nottingham Business School, Nottingham Trent University.
-His research focuses on business sustainability and corporate greenwashing.
-His current work includes studies on macroprudential policy and ESG outcomes, as well as gender and institutional transformation.
+His research focuses on business sustainability and corporate greenwashing, with recent publications in Business Strategy and the Environment and Energy Economics (both AJG 3).
+His current projects examine the relationship between macroprudential policy and ESG outcomes, as well as challenges in ESG compliance.

-Dr Jiang contributes to the research environment through his role as Deputy Editor-in-Chief of Economic Issues (AJG 1*, ABDC B) and as a research ethics reviewer on the Schools of Business, Law, and Social Sciences Research Ethics Committee.
+Dr Jiang contributes to the wider research environment as Deputy Editor-in-Chief of Economic Issues (AJG 1*, ABDC B) and as an ethics reviewer on the Research Ethics Committee for the Schools of Business, Law, and Social Sciences.

-In doctoral education, he has served as Director of Study, second supervisor, and Independent Assessor for PhD candidates, as well as internal and external examiner, and Independent Chair for viva examinations.
+In doctoral education, he has served as Director of Study, co-supervisor, and Independent Assessor for PhD candidates, and has acted as both internal and external examiner, as well as Independent Chair for viva examinations.

 He is currently the Module Leader for Contemporary Economic Perspectives (final year) and Survey Research and Analysis (second year).
 He also serves as Academic Course Tutor for the Economics course and previously held the role of Assistant Course Leader.